Comparison

 • +6 more

 Research SummaryATTAIN-1 Phase 3 results showed significant weight loss.
 ATTAIN-MAINTAIN showed it helps maintain weight after injectable GLP-1 treatment.
-NDA submitted late 2025 with National Priority Voucher for expedited review.REDEFINE 1 Phase 3 trial showed 11.8% weight loss with cagrilintide monotherapy vs 2.3% placebo over 68 weeks.
+NDA submitted late 2025.
+Selected for FDA National Priority Voucher program but review was delayed to April 2026.
+FDA approved Foundayo (orforglipron) on April 1, 2026 under the National Priority Voucher Program — the fastest new molecular entity approval since 2002.
+It is the first oral non-peptide GLP-1 receptor agonist approved for chronic weight management.REDEFINE 1 Phase 3 trial showed 11.8% weight loss with cagrilintide monotherapy vs 2.3% placebo over 68 weeks.
 Combined with semaglutide (CagriSema), average weight loss reached 20.4% vs 3.0% placebo.
 60% of CagriSema participants achieved ≥20% weight loss, and 23% lost ≥30%.
 This represents some of the most significant weight loss results seen with any anti-obesity medication.

 Frequently Asked Questions: Orforglipron vs Cagrilintide